 3) Hikes where there’s wildlife.
 I grew up in the Canadian Rocky Mountains and despite having done hundreds of hikes, I always go with someone else, sometimes several other people.
 I would never hike alone.
 There’s never been a bear attack with a group of four or more hikers and the several cougar attacks in the Rockies each year are almost always on someone hiking or skiing solo.
 There’s safety in numbers, especially when it comes to wildlife.

-Follow these six tips and your trek is sure to be an epic one that’s memorable for years to come – for all the right reasons!
+Follow these six tips and your trekking will be an epic one that’s memorable for years to come – for all the right reasons!